mzhang367/DCDH-PyTorch/README.md

 # DCDH: Deep Hashing Method for Face Image Retrieval
-This repository contains the source codes of our paper submitted to ECCV20: **Deep Center-Based Dual-Constrained Hashing for Semantics-Preserving Face Image Retrieval** implemented by PyTorch.
+This repository contains the source codes of our paper: **Deep Center-Based Dual-Constrained Hashing for Discriminative Face Image Retrieval** implemented by PyTorch.

+# Authors
+**Ming Zhang, Xuefei Zhe and Hong Yan**

+from Department of Electrical Engineering, City University of Hong Kong and Tencent AI Lab

 # Introduction
-We propose a novel center-based deep hashing framework, which ensures the intra-class samples to be closer to the corresponding class center than to other centers in Hamming space.
-The dual-constraint of the framework jointly minimizes the Hamming distance from intra-class samples to the corresponding class center while maximizing the Hamming distance between pairwise centers.
-Besides, we apply a regression term connecting labels and binary codes, which further contributes to discriminative hashing learning.
-Experiments on three large-scale datasets show that the proposed method outperforms state-of-the-art methods under various compared code lengths and several commonly-used evaluation metrics.
+Distinguished from existing pairwise/triplet labels-based deep hashing works, we propose a novel center-based framework integrating end-to-end hashing learning and class centers learning simultaneously.
+The dual constraint of the framework jointly minimizes the Hamming distance from intra-class samples to the corresponding class center in hashing code space while maximizing the Hamming distance between pairwise centers.
+Moreover, with the introduced regression matrix, binary codes are mutually guided by hashing outputs and label information, which further contributes to semantics-preserving hashing learning.
+Experiments on three large-scale datasets show that the proposed method outperforms state-of-the-art methods under various code lengths and several commonly-used evaluation metrics.
 The illustration of proposed DCDH framework is shown as following: <br>

 ![method illustration](/images/dcdh_framework.png)